ausollet/Direct-Mapped-cache-python-implementation/README.md

 ## output.txt:
 tells us whether each instruction is a miss or hit and what and where the data is read/stored, i.e. in cache/memory.
+Sample screenshot of how to output file would look, can be seen below

 ![Alt text](output_file_screenshot.png?raw=true "sample output screenshot")

 ## Pre-requisites for running the code: